Free Shipping on all orders over $149

 sunshine-vitamin-d

-Why Vitamin D Is Essential In Peri & Post-Menopause Health
+Why Vitamin D Is Essential For Peri and Post-Menopause Health

-Vitamin D is essential for everyone but especially for women in peri and post-menopause.
-Indeed, it’s vital to bone health, hair health, mood and can help with aches and pains and we feel it’s essential to have your vitamin D levels tested.
-There is a cost down under but it’s worth it.
-However, among other
+Vitamin D is essential for everyone, but especially for women in peri and post-menopause.
+Indeed, it’s vital to bone health, hair health, mood and can help with aches and pains.
+In fact, we feel it’s essential to have your vitamin D levels tested.
+There is a cost down under, but it’s worth it.
+However, among

-Why Vitamin D Is Essential In Peri & Post-Menopause Health Read More »
+Why Vitamin D Is Essential For Peri and Post-Menopause Health Read More »

 itchy-skin-vagina

-How To Soothe Itchy Skin Including Your Nether Regions
+How To Soothe Itchy Skin – Even “Down There”

 Let’s talk about itchy skin and itchy skin downunder.
 One of the common symptoms of the menopausal years and declining estrogen is itchy skin.
 It’s frustrating, it’s common and we often don’t realise it’s to do with our hormones.
 Just as common, and arguably even more uncomfortable, is the incidence of an itchy vagina.
 Why